alainkaegi/pythonorama/data_structures/linked_lists.md

 `LinkedQueue` is similar to `LinkedStack`, but it keeps track of both the front and the back of the queue.

+`dequeue` works just like `pop`, but must handle the special case of the dequeuing the *last* item. `enqueue` modifies the last node and must account for the possibility that the queue was previously empty.

 The queue

 `5` `2` `7`